sharetribe/flex-docs/src/docs/ftw-content/change-ftw-language/index.md

 import messagesInLocale from './translations/it.json';
 ```

-It is also recommended to change _defaultMicrocopy.json_ translations.
+It is also recommended to change _en.json_ translations.
+That way,
-That way, accidentally deleted keys in dynamic hosted microcopy (in
+accidentally deleted keys in dynamic hosted microcopy (in Console) won't
-Console) won't cause the default English translations to be rendered in
+cause the default English translations to be rendered in your custom
-your custom client app.
+client app.

 ## Changing the microcopy used in tests